 Data Protection

-Another significant hybrid cloud security challenge is to protect data in transit or at rest.
-You must harmonize the encryption and access control mechanisms between private and public clouds to maintain a consistent level of protection.
+Another significant hybrid cloud security challenge is protecting data in transit or at rest.
+To maintain consistent protection, you must harmonize the encryption and access control mechanisms between private and public clouds.

 This entails having a sound knowledge of encryption standards and key management principles.